A General Framework for Bandit Problems Beyond Cumulative Objectives: Main Results

-\paragraph{Proxy regret decomposition.} In the traditional bandit setting, which considers the average reward, the analysis of the regret is well understood.
+\paragraph{Pseudo regret decomposition.} In the traditional bandit setting, which considers the average reward, the analysis of the regret is well understood.
 The same analysis extends to any linear \EDRMabbrv, i.e., when $\RHat$ is linear.
 This follows straightforwardly as such rewards can be formulated as the usual average criterion with augmented arm distributions.
 Linearity facilitates the regret analysis by providing a decomposition of contributions from each sub-optimal arm.
-Let
+Define the standard single arm sub-optimality gap